massimocandela/dataflux/README.md

     // Get all books with a price < 20
     store.findAll("book", "books", this, ({price}) => price < 20);
     // An attribute "books" will be added/updated in the
-    // state (the rest of the state remains unchanged) every time
+    // state every time a book in our selection is inserted/deleted/edited,
-    // a book in our selection is inserted/deleted/edited.
+    // the rest of the state remains unchanged.

     // findAll is a syntactic sugar for:
     // const callback = (books) => {this.setState({...this.state, books})};